Mission District, San Francisco: Education

 The Roman Catholic Archdiocese of San Francisco operates St. Peter's Catholic School, which opened in 1878.
 Previously its students were Irish or Italian American, but by 2014 95% of the student body was Latino and about two thirds were categorized as economically disadvantaged.
 Enrollment was once around 600 but by 2014 was around 300 due to gentrification.
 Its yearly per-student cost was $5,800 while yearly tuition, the lowest in the archdiocese, was $3,800.

+Transit

+The neighborhood is served by the BART rail system with stations on Mission Street at 16th Street and 24th Street, by Muni bus numbers 9, 9R, 12, 14, 14R, 22, 27, 33, 48, 49, 67, and along the western edge by the J Church Muni Metro line, which runs down Church Street and San Jose Avenue.

+Notable residents

+The statue of Miguel Hidalgo y Costilla at Dolores Park was erected in 1962, as a gift of the Mexican community to the city of San Francisco.

+Mission Dolores Basilica was built in 1918 and designated a basilica by Pope Pius XII in 1952.